earlejam/effective-java-notes/README.md

   - Failure to do so can result in a violation of _failure atomicity_
 - The Objects.requireNonNull method is flexible and convenient, so there's no reason to perform null checks manually anymore
 - It's important to check validity of parameters not used by a method, but stored for later use (including constructors)
-- Indiscriminate reliance on imlpicit validity checks can result in the loss of _failure atomicity_
+- Indiscriminate reliance on implicit validity checks can result in the loss of _failure atomicity_

 #### 50. Make defensive copies when needed

 - Even in a safe language, you must program defensively, with the assumption that clients of your class will do their best to destroy its invariants
-- Date is obselete and should no longer be used in new code
+- Date is obsolete and should no longer be used in new code
 - It is essential to make defensive copies of the mutable parameters to the constructor
 - Defensive copies are made _before_ checking the validity of the parameters, and the validity check is performed on the copies rather than the originals
   - Protects the class against changes to the parameters from another thread, known as TOCTOU attacks